jonathanroehm/middleman-rspec-bootstrap4/README.md

 ## Working in middleman
 All files should go into the source directories.
+Example:
+1. HAML files: my_app/source/index.html.haml
+2. JavaScript: my_app/source/javascripts/application.js.coffee
+3. Images: my_app/source/images/image.jpg

 ## Starting middleman
 To see live updates in your browser, at the root of the project in terminal run the command below and follow the displayed instructions